CreatibOfficiel/apaise/AI_CONTEXT.md

 ---

 **This file is the single source of truth.
-All AI instruction files should reference this file and defer to it for any conflicts.
-Read this file first, then reference specific guides as needed.**
+All AI instruction files reference this file.
+Read this file first.**